shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 ## Compositing Workflow

 In this final section of the tutorial, you will be introduced to some of the default integrations provided by Nuke.
-In addition to the app's you have seen in previous sections, you will learn about the Shotgun-aware Write node and an app that allows you to quickly send your renders to others for review.
+In addition to the app's you have seen in previous sections, you will learn about the ShotGrid-aware Write node and an app that allows you to quickly send your renders to others for review.

 Start by following these steps to prepare your work file.